alperenbabagil/simpleanimationpopup/README.md

 }.build().show()
 ```

-If you want to show only animation (designed for especially loading popups) you must set `isOnlyAnimation` parameter to true.
+If you want to show only animation (designed for especially loading popups) you must set `isOnlyAnimation` property to true.
 ```kotlin
 SapDialog(this).apply {
   isOnlyAnimation=true